FreedomIntelligence/Tiermem/README.md

-# TierMem: Tiered Memory System
+# From Lossy to Verified: A Provenance-Aware Tiered Memory for Agents

 A memory-augmented LLM system for long-context question answering with intelligent routing between summary-based and raw-retrieval pipelines.